CRICOS Course Code: 097496B Campus locations: Sydney and Adelaide

-Work Placement at an Aged Care or Disability facility is arranged with you to make this a rewarding experience.
+Work Placement at an Aged Care facility is arranged with you to make this a rewarding experience.
 Our work placement coordinator will assist you.
 We have arrangements in place with different facilities or you may already be working in an appropriate facility and can use your workplace for the required placement hours.
 There is plenty of time to set up a work placement that will suit each student as you do not go out to placement till the last stage of the course We coordinate the 15 days (that is the required 120 hours of placement) in an arrangement to suit you and the facility.
 It is usually for 2 days a week or a 3 -week block of work experience in the final term.

 When you are on placement, Mercury College staff and Assessor visit you and the supervisor.

 As this is a nationally recognised qualification, you will be required to successfully complete all units to a standard so that you are job ready.
 Each unit contains assessments which include:

 - Practical demonstrations where you will be observed by one of our assessors in a simulated environment and in your work placement.

 - Knowledge based tests which contain written short answer questions.

 - Small projects which contain written tasks for you to investigate and complete in your own.

 Note: You must be deemed competent with each unit in order to receive your qualification.